California's 11th congressional district

-California's 11th congressional district is a congressional district in the U.S. state of California and is represented by Nancy Pelosi.
+California's 11th congressional district is a congressional district in the U.S. state of California represented by former Speaker of the House Nancy Pelosi.

+Since the 2022 elections, the 11th district is entirely in San Francisco, and includes most of the city with the exception of the southern neighborhoods of Excelsior District, Visitacion Valley, Portola, and Ocean View.

 Before redistricting, the 11th district consisted of most of Contra Costa County.
 Mark DeSaulnier, a Democrat, represented the district from January 2015 to January 2023.
 Cities and CDPs in the district included Alamo, Bay Point, Blackhawk, Clayton, Concord, Diablo, El Cerrito, El Sobrante, Kensington, Lafayette, Moraga, Orinda, Pinole, Pittsburg, Pleasant Hill, San Pablo, Richmond, and Walnut Creek; most of Danville; and parts of Antioch and Martinez.

-Following redistricting in 2023 by the California Citizens Redistricting Commission, the 11th district is entirely in San Francisco, and includes most of the city with the exception of the Excelsior District, Visitacion Valley, Portola, and Ocean View on the city's southern edge.
-Former Speaker of the House Nancy Pelosi will represent the new 11th district.

 Recent election results from statewide races

 Composition

 Due to the 2020 redistricting, California's 11th district has effectively been shifted to the former geography of the 12th district.
-The district encompasses the city of San Francisco almost entirely, except for the neighborhoods of Crocker Amazon, Excelsior, Little Hollywood, Mission Terrace, Oceanview, Outer Mission, Portola, and Visitacion Valley.
+The district encompasses the city of San Francisco almost entirely, except for the neighborhoods of Crocker-Amazon, Excelsior, Little Hollywood, Mission Terrace, Oceanview, Outer Mission, Portola, and Visitacion Valley.